 Editorial content in the form of How-to articles and Issue articles provide useful information for readers.
 They also serve to strengthen a company image as a leader in your field.
 As Versatile Insurance are a leader in specialist insurance in different areas, placing editorial into magazines they already advertise in made sense.

-Versatile were unsure of using an outside resource for their articles and features.
-In the run up to writing this editorial, I’d already written one piece for them (about specialist insurance required for home renovation) that went down well with the MD (always a good start).
-So, going into this second piece, it was much more relaxing for both us.
+Versatile was unsure of using an outside resource for their articles and features.
+In the run-up to writing this editorial, I’d already written one piece for them (about specialist insurance required for home renovation) that went down well with the MD (always a good start).
+So, going into this second piece, it was much more relaxing for both of us.

 As with any client project, having a conversation right at the start is hugely important.
 Speaking to MD, Ray, at length, we discussed the details of the feature, certain specifics that needed inclusion and any background info.
 He had plenty of that of course!

 With notes written, it was time to plan the next 1,200 words to work out the structure of the story.
 Once this important part of the process is done, I can get started, knowing how many words to allocate to various sections.
 And it makes any editing afterwards a much easier task.